Signs of a Bad ClutchLast Updated January 15, 2024 | Meghan Drummond

 If you don’t have a hydraulic system but are having this problem, the issue is most likely with the clutch disc or pressure plate.
 Unfortunately, this is one of those problems that can have a lot of causes and will likely need further diagnostic tests.

 If you have noticed that your clutch pedal makes an abnormal amount of noise both when the engine is on and you depress it and also when the engine is off then the problem is probably related to the clutch fork.
 Sometimes the lubricant dries out, or the part simply deteriorates over time.
 If the pedal squeaks when depressed, it is more likely just the clutch pedal spring making noise.

 This happens when the clutch isn’t able to maintain a consistent grip on the flywheel.
 This can happen because of wear and tear on the clutch itself, or on the flywheel.
 This wear and tear can be caused by heat and burning (when people say you’re burning up your clutch, they do mean that literally in some cases) or can just be a symptom of age.

 Fixing Clutch Issues

 Before dragging your car to the mechanic, you should check the parts of the clutch system that you feel comfortable inspecting on your own.
 With many of these issues, something as simple as a clutch pedal that’s gotten too loose can be the true culprit, and that’s an easy and inexpensive fix.
+You also might be able to fix your clutch by just replacing the clutch cable.
 Unfortunately, at some point in your car’s life, you will almost certainly need to replace the entire clutch kit.